Analysis, Systems, Climate, Economics, Communications

 Fathers: They say it takes a village to raise a child.
 If you are lucky enough to have more than one key influence as you walk through your discovery of what the world is, and what it could be.
 It helps to have more than one perspective.

 My biological father was a Navy man, but his heart was in the Marine corps.
 He joined the corps when he was 15 under an assumed name during the Korean war.
-They did catch him in dramatic fashhion.
-He told me a senior officer came into his quanset hit and called out his name as Reisman, he reacted with “Yes sir”, and suddenly realized he was busted.
+They did catch him in dramatic fashion.
+He told me a senior officer came into his quonset hut and called out his name loudly ‘Reisman’.
+He reacted with “Yes sir”, and suddenly realized he was busted.
 He was stern and overbearing at times, but that is what he knew.
 It kind of reminds me of the song lyric from ‘Leader of the Band’: “He earned his love through discipline, a thundering velvet hand.
 And his gentle means of sculpting souls, took me years to understand”.
 But dad wasn’t gentle, he had anger issues.
 Yet still, though it took time, I could see through the shell and learn how he shared his love for us kids.
 I learned that under that tough exterior he really did have a heart of gold.
 In his own way he loved us as best he could.

 Lessons from my pop: